 Stay updated on our activities

-Performance Auditing of EU Co-Funded Investments by the European Court of Auditors 2021-2027
+Performance Audits of RRF and ESIFs 2021-2027 by the European Court of Auditors

-After the presentation of each stage of a performance audit, you will work on real-life case studies in small working groups with direct involvement and guidance from the key experts from the European Court of Auditors.
-This will enable you to learn how to carry out a performance audit yourself in your institution.
+After the presentations, participants will be able to choose the topic of their preference to work on from several real-life case studies proposed in different fields.
+The participants will work in small groups with direct involvement and guidance from the ECA Experts.
+This way, the participants will gain practical experience on how to carry out a performance audit in their institution.

-Audit, managing and certifying authorities, intermediate bodies, beneficiaries of EU funds and independent auditors dealing with, or interested in, EU-funded projects and programmes.
-Also, consulting companies specialised in auditing EU co-funded programmes and projects, and representatives of ministries dealing with, and responsible for, spending public (national and EU) money.
+Audit, managing and certifying authorities, intermediate bodies, beneficiaries of EU funds and independent auditors dealing with or interested in EU-funded projects and programmes.
+Also relevant for consulting companies specialised in auditing EU co-funded programmes and projects, and representatives of ministries dealing with and responsible for public spending (national and EU money).

 i.puscasu@eipa.eu